vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-open-with-history.md

 maintaining my strength and balance.
 I do this first standing on the right leg, then after being done with it, do it on the left leg.

-## Frequency
+## Triggers for overall exercise

-My aim is to do this exercise about once a month on each leg.
-If I am not able to clear the threshold of 5 minutes on either leg, I may repeat that particular leg the next day.
+This is an occasional exercise in the [balance exercise cycle](balance-exercise-cycle-with-history.md) that I execute during rice preps.
+I target a frequency of about once a month for this exercise.

 ## History